Getting your Trinity Audio player ready...

 “A liability”

-Among the 14 Massachusetts sheriffs, Heroux seemingly stands alone in his open criticisms of recent federal immigration operations.
+Among the 14 Massachusetts sheriffs, Heroux seemingly stands in the minority in his open criticisms of recent federal immigration operations.

 “I feel like community members look up to public officials for direction,” he said.